 Consistent with OFS's goal of continuing to help struggling homeowners avoid foreclosure, OFS developed and implemented a process to seamlessly transition the program from an active program to steady state.
-As of September 30, 2021, 55 servicers are participating in OFS's MHA program for non-Government Sponsored Enterprise (GSE) loans.
-As of September 30, 2021, OFS has commitments to fund up to \$22.9 billion in MHA payments and has disbursed \$21.8 billion since inception.
+During fiscal year 2023, Treasury continued to monitor servicer compliance with MHA guidelines that pertain to post-modification activities and which required remedial action.
+Final MHA incentive payments were made in accordance with the program guidelines during April 2023.
+As of September 30, 2023, OFS disbursed \$22.3 billion since inception.